encukou/py3c/doc/source/index.rst

 This documentation is available under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
 May they serve you well.

+The high-level history of py3c is chronicled in the :doc:`Changelog <changelog>`.

 If you'd like to contribute code, words, suggestions, bug reports, or anything else, do so at `the Github page <http://github.com/encukou/py3c>`_.
 For more info, see :doc:`Contributing <contributing>`.